Challenging a Child Benefit decision - mandatory reconsideration

 - HMRC want you to repay an overpayment - but the overpayment wasn't your fault

 You have 1 month from the date of the decision to ask for mandatory reconsideration.
 You'll find the date at the top of your decision letter.
-You can still ask for a reconsideration after the deadline, but you'll need a good reason - for example, because you'd spent some time in hospital.
+You can still ask for a reconsideration after the deadline, as long as it's within 13 months of the decision.
+You'll need a good reason - for example, because you'd spent some time in hospital.

 Check you have evidence